intentframe/intentframe/docs/executor/architecture.md

 is the stable core — it orchestrates the flow but never needs modification when capabilities, transports, or services change.

+The worker pool is a bounded execution mechanism, not the singleton safety boundary.
+In the local IntentFrame deployment, `intentframe-core` is the serialized caller: it holds its runtime lock across evaluation, decision, execution, and audit, so the executor normally receives one validated execution request at a time. `max_workers` is a ceiling for executor robustness if concurrent requests ever arrive; it must not be read as permission to run multiple cores or callers against the same protected environment.

 ---

 ## The gateway flow: intent to execution